stevenrobertson/sd-docs/report/color_and_log_scale.md

 \label{earlyclipsection}
 Earlier it was discussed that the user may experience regions of the flame that become so dense that the colors to fall outside of the representable range of color.
 These creates regions of uniform density which results in a loss of detail.
 More background information on this can be found in *Color Clipping Background* (Section \ref{colorclippingsection}).

 Early clip takes this idea of color clipping and provides a means to rectify the problem.
 The problem occurs because in the typical algorithm all of the log scaled histrogram of points is mapped to the RGB color space *after* applying the filter kernel.
-A potential problem that can happen is that the spatial filter can blur dense regions of the image and then when color correction techniques are applied these blurred regions can become saturated.
-[17] Visually, this produces regions that look smeared and more dense than it was intended to look.
+A potential problem that can happen is that the spatial filter can blur dense regions of the image and then when color correction techniques are applied these blurred regions can become saturated[@DravesReckase2011].
+Visually, this produces regions that look smeared and more dense than it was intended to look.
 This deviation between the output image and what was intended is a form of detail loss.
 The rectification of this problem lies in clipping the RGB color material before applying the filter which fixes this issue.
 This setting can either be turned on or off and can be set by the user.

 [TODO Will we implement it?
 How many / what guestimated percentage of flames really undergo this problem?
 And how dramatic are the results?
 REMEMBER: We're only approximating the appearance.]

 ####Highlight Power
 \label{highlightpowersection}
 Highlight power is a value (the data type is a *float*) which controls how fast the flame's colors converge to white.
 The visual effect of this is to blend areas that have drastic color differences that were caused by unintended side effects.
 The implementation works by keeping the color vector (RGB) pointed in the intended direction until it begins to saturation.
 When this happens the color starts getting pulled towards white as the iterations continue.
-A highlight power of 0.0 indicates that saturated colors will not converge to white whereas any value higher than 0.00 is the rate at which saturated colors converge to white.
-[18] The 12 different highlight power values that were applied to the baseline image are show in Table \ref{highlighttable}.
+A highlight power of 0.0 indicates that saturated colors will not converge to white whereas any value higher than 0.00 is the rate at which saturated colors converge to white[@DravesReckase2011].
+The 12 different highlight power values that were applied to the baseline image are show in Table \ref{highlighttable}.
 The resulting images from the altered highlight power values can be seen in Figure \ref{highlightflame}.

 \begin{table}[htp!]